How do small businesses commonly execute cybersecurity risk assessments?

 - In a separate matrix, combine probability and impact to determine risk, according to some algorithm, e.g. low probability x high impact = moderate risk

-The screenshots below show the results of a steps 4-6 of a typical exercise, undertaken in a tool commonly used by small business, a spreadsheet:
+The screenshots below are from a cybersecurity risk assessment template and show the results of a steps 4-6 of a typical cybersecurity risk assessment exercise, undertaken in a tool commonly used by small business, a spreadsheet:

-However, for most small businesses, steps 2 and 3 are a significant challenge because:
+However, for most small businesses, steps 2 and 3 in this cybersecurity risk assessment template are a significant challenge because:

 - The business lacks a process to identify vulnerabilities, and

 - The business does not have the expertise or tools to conduct a threat modeling exercise to determine specific threats